 4> set the previousPSCellId to the physical cell identity and carrier frequency of the source PSCell associated to the last received RRCReconfiguration message including reconfigurationWithSync for the SCG;

+1> release successPSCell-Config configured by the source PSCell, if available.

 The UE shall submit the SCGFailureInformation message to lower layers for transmission.

 NEXT CHANGE